 We find an answer in the tribal district of MP — Jhabua.
 Shivganga Samagra Gramvikas Parishad or Shivganga Jhabua is a social organization working on Holistic Rural Development in Jhabua for 14 years.
-The team consists of tribal social leaders, village-level volunteers and a supporting layer packed by IIT graduates, medical students and others from different backgrounds.
+The team consists of tribal social leaders, village-level volunteers and a supporting layer packed with IIT graduates, medical students and others from different backgrounds.

 For no healthcare system globally, it would have been possible to handle 1000+ cases rushed to hospitals every day.
 Jhabua, which then had just 130 beds with oxygen, was on the brink of catastrophic collapse.

 The first step — respond to the urgency.

 It was an implausible situation for all of the team members as well.
 Around April 15, the team tried communicating it to the administration.
 The team even extended support with human resources and whatever means it could.
 They had the resources and already existing network envelope, but it fell on deaf ears.
 Instead, they responded with ‘you know better than us?’ and ‘stay away!’ glance.

 When it is happening that 8–10 people you know would not be able to see the morning, you cannot sleep at night.
 The restlessness was brimming.
 It was too much to bear and wait.

 The team held a meeting on April 25.
 It didn’t take much discussion to decide that ‘it is our duty, and we must take it on ourselves now’.